Phenomenal-Cat/IGNITE/Docs/source/MicrowireArrays.rst

   :align: right
   :alt: MBA brush tip designs

   **Figure 3.** Simulations of microwire brush tip trajectories in tissue.
 Columns show different brush tip preparations.
 Top row shows the state of the array tip prior to insertion in the guide tube.
 The second and third rows show the gradual deflection of individual microwires with distance emerged from the guide tube tip.
-(Figure courtesy of :ref:`Dr. Kenji Koyano <kwk>`).
+(Figure courtesy of `Dr. Kenji Koyano <https://www.researchgate.net/profile/Kenji-Koyano>`_).

 In order to improve the cell yield per implant, we attempted moving from 64-channel bundles to 128-channel bundles several years ago.
 However, our experience was that 128-channel bundles do not produce comparable yield to 64-channel bundles, possibly due to the mechanical properties of the increased bundle size.
 We subsequently reverted to using 64-channel bundles, but also miniaturized the microdrive design in order to obtain between 128-256 channels per implant using multiple 64-channel bundles.